 Pierre-François Bouchard was an engineer in the French army.
 He joined the army in 1794 when he was 22 years old.
 The following year, he went to college to study math and science.
-He was very talented but he was pulled out of school to join a special force in the French army that was being sent to Egypt.
+He was a very talented student and worked on scientific experiments.
+But he was pulled out of school to join a special force in the French army.
+He was sent to Egypt.